DoubleML/doubleml-docs/doc/workflow/workflow.rst

 In this example, let us specify a random forest and an xgboost learner for both prediction problems.
 We can directly pass the parameters during initialization of the learner objects.
 Because we have a binary treatment variable, we can use a classification learner for the corresponding nuisance part.
-We use a regression learner for the outcome variable net financial assets.
+We use a regression learner for the continuous outcome variable net financial assets.

 .. tabbed:: Python